Omar-Arabi1/Todo_list_cli_tool/README.md

 1. install the program from [this link](https://github.com/Omar-Arabi1/Todo_list_cli_tool/releases/download/V1.1/install.sh)
 2. (VERY IMPORTANT!) move the installed file into the home directory
 3. run this command `chmod +x install.sh` to make it executable
-4. run this command `sudo ./install.sh`
+4. run this command `./install.sh`
 5. run `source ~/.bashrc`

 and that is it what this script does is